CalebLuffe/AdvancedMDT/Readme.txt

 Overview
 --------
-AdvancedMDT is a modular Mobile Data Terminal and Dispatch System for FiveM RP servers.
+The Intention of the AdvancedMDT is to be a modular Mobile Data Terminal and Dispatch System for FiveM RP servers.
 It integrates with emergency services (police, fire, EMS) and provides advanced features for evidence collection, case management, NPC witness generation, scenario tracking, and officer reputation.
-The system supports ESX, QBCore, and custom frameworks.
+The system should supports ESX, QBCore, and custom frameworks.

 Features
 --------